indigo-astronomy/indigo/indigo_drivers/ccd_apogee/README.md

 This driver supports USB and Ethernet hot-plug (multiple devices).

 ## Supported platforms
-This driver works on Linux (Intel 32/64 bit and ARM v6+) and MacOS.
+This driver works on Linux (Intel 32/64 bit) and MacOSX.

 ## License
 INDIGO Astronomy open-source license.